vyacheslavbytsko/Private-Stickers-Telegram-Bot/README.md

 1. Create or add stickerpack using `/createpack` or `/addpack`.
 2. Add stickers using `/addsticker`.
 You can also set their keywords and/or make them private.
 3. Mention `@PrivSticksBot` in any chat.
 You can also add some query to get relevant stickers e.g. `@PrivSticksBot cat`.

-_I decided not to publish original source code of this bot._